Quantity Surveying (Mechanical and Electrical)

 You have a strong academic and/or professional background in the built environment with direct experience of quantity surveying processes

-You have strong leadership, communication and organisational skills
+You enjoy collaboration and have strong leadership, communication and organisational skills

 All about the course